TabPFN: A Transformer That Solves Small Tabular Classification Problems in a Second: Introduction

 \section{Introduction}

-Machine learning (ML) algorithms for tabular data are essential for many real-world applications in areas like medicine, finance, research, predictive maintenance or sensor data modelling.
-While neural networks excel on many ML tasks, Gradient-Boosted Decision Trees (GBDT) still dominate the landscape of supervised ML for tabular data~\citep{GBDT,nnsfortabular2}, largely due to their short training time and robustness.
+Tabular data has long been overlooked by deep learning research, despite being the most common data type in real-world machine learning (ML) applications \citep{chui-mckinsey18a}.
+While deep learning methods excel on many ML applications, tabular data classification problems are still dominated by Gradient-Boosted Decision Trees (GBDT;~\citealp{friedman-as01a}), largely due to their short training time and robustness \citep{nnsfortabular2}.

-Hands-free Automated Machine Learning (AutoML) systems for tabular data have been shown to push the limits of ML even further~\citep{thornton-kdd13a,hutter-book19a,erickson-arxiv20a}.
-However, to achieve this, AutoML systems automatically evaluate and combine a large set of different ML algorithms, thus requiring substantial resources and becoming increasingly complex.
-State-of-the-art AutoML tools combine several classifiers, various preprocessing tools, advanced hyperparameter optimization methods~\citep{falkner-icml18a}, meta-learning~\citep{feurer-aaai15a,yang-kdd19a} and ensembling~\citep{escalante-jmlr09a,feurer-nips2015a,olson-gecco16a,feurer-arxiv20v2,erickson-arxiv20a}.
-These stacked complexities can lead to system failures on the user side~\citep{erickson-arxiv20a} that can be hard to understand.

-AutoML systems are usually benchmarked for several hours, and in our experiments, an AutoML training took at least minutes.
-This makes applications such as instant classification in a spreadsheet infeasible.
-We propose a radical change to this pipeline that slashes the required time to \textit{a single second} and simplifies the application to a neural network (NN) forward-pass, a stable and highly portable standard procedure that could even be run on handheld devices.

-Our method builds on Prior-Data Fitted Networks (PFNs)~\citep{muller-iclr2022}, which meta-learn to approximate the posterior predictive distribution (PPD) for a prior over supervised learning problems that one can sample data from.
-Approximating the PPD implements prediction under Bayesian principles.
-PFNs work for any prior that we are able to sample data from.
-By doing so, a prediction algorithm can be meta-learned and complex prior assumptions can be encoded through sampling schemes.
-This fundamentally changes the way learning algorithms are designed.
-In the original PFN paper~\citep{muller-iclr2022}, PPD approximation with PFNs was, amongst other experiments, demonstrated on binary classification for very small, balanced tabular datasets with only up to $30$ training examples and very few features.
-We build on this work to create a state-of-the-art model for tabular multi-class classification tasks that we evaluate on real-world loads of up to $1\,000$ training examples, $100$ features and $10$ classes.
+We propose a radical change to how tabular classification is done.
+We do \emph{not} fit a new model from scratch to the training portion of a new dataset.
+Instead, we replace this step by performing a single forward pass with a large Transformer that has been pre-trained to solve artificially generated classification tasks from a tabular dataset prior.

+Our method builds on Prior-Data Fitted Networks (PFNs; \citealp{muller-iclr22a}; see Section~\ref{sec:prior_fitted_intro}), which learn the training and prediction algorithm itself.
+PFNs approximate Bayesian inference given any prior one can sample from and approximate the posterior predictive distribution (PPD) directly.
+While inductive biases in NNs and GBDTs depend on them being efficient to implement (e.g., through $L_2$ regularization, dropout \citep{srivastava-jmlr14a} or limited tree-depth), in PFNs, one can simply design a dataset-generating algorithm that encodes the desired prior.
+This fundamentally changes the way we can design learning algorithms.